WELCOME TO SOsef

 Dry Land Training

 Starting at the end of October, athletes must participate at least two days a week.
 Exceptions may include the participation of other outside sports as agreed upon with the coaches.
-Athletes or parents must communicate to the Head Coach if he/she must be excused from training.
-Training days depend on school and will be announced.
+Athletes or parents must communicate to the Head Coach if the athlete must be excused from training.
+Training days depend on school calendars and will be announced.

 On Snow Training

 Once the mountain is open and there is enough snow to train on, athletes are required to train on Thursday nights, Saturdays and Sundays with the team and coaches.
-If the athlete also skis on the local USSA club team, he/she must train at least one of those days with the high school team.
-Any other exceptions or excuses for non participation must be communicated ahead of time with the Head Coach.
+If the athlete also skis on the local USSA club team, they must train at least one of those days with the high school team.
+Any other exceptions or excuses for non-participation must be communicated ahead of time with the Head Coach.
+Please have your gear and Mountain passes ahead of time.

 The location of State Race varies year-to-year.